11 Aug Optimal Continuous Integration Practices (Part 1)

 Moreover, rapid feedback minimizes costly errors.
 This occurs when code submissions trigger an automated build and test cycle, during which the tests detect errors and notify all relevant parties.
 As such, teams need multiple answers at once.
 First, do the new changes work when checked against the mainline?
 Second, do these changes also work with edits that other team members submitted concurrently?
 These tests — and their subsequent answers — keep the mainline codebase stable.
 It also reinforces the concept of working software being the measure of progress.

-There are approximately ten key principles, as outlined below:
+There are approximately ten key continuous integration practices, or principles, as outlined below:

 Maintain a code repository